About

 Jaakkola defended her dissertation The contested autonomy of arts and journalism: Change and continuity in the dual professionalism of cultural journalism in 2015.
 She holds a Licentiate’s degree in Journalism (2010) as well as Master’s degrees in Journalism (2005, Master of Social Sciences) and German Philology (nowadays German Language and Literature; 2008, Master of Philosophy).

 During the years, Jaakkola has complemented her education with short courses in e-learning, didactics, theories and didactics of multilingualism, digital research methods as well as leadership and management, including a university-intern mentorship programme in academic leadership and the mentorship programme for female leaders provided by the Finland Chamber of Commerce.
+However, the best way of lifelong learning is, according to her, to organize a course, seminar or workshop in the context of continuing education by herself.
+Recently, she has been delivering courses for researchers, doctoral students and practitioners of different occupations on media or digital literacies, the different uses (academic, journalistic, educational, everyday communicative) of artificial intelligence (AI) and social media, scientific writing and publishing, as well as research outreach work.

 Previous work experience